Skip to main content

 Your ticket allows you access for one hour in the kidding shed with goat cuddles.
 Please arrive at our kidding shed your allocated hour slot.
 There is the option to visit our goats outside at their fields too, where you can take your time to enjoy watching them play at your leisure.

 There is a minimal risk of disease transmission between livestock and humans, therefore all visitors MUST wash their hands before and after visiting our farm, using our handwash facilities and disinfect the soles of their shoes/boots using our foot mats provided.
 As you are required to dip your soles in our disinfectant foot mats before and after entering our kidding sheds, appropriate footwear is required.
-Warm clothing is recommended as our kidding sheds are large well ventilated barns with open doors.
+Warm clothing is recommended as our kidding sheds are large well ventilated barns with open doors, plus the tour continues outside to meet our goats in their fields.

 If you are pregnant or there is a possibility that you might be pregnant we cannot permit you access to our farm, under Scottish Government advice regarding the increased zoonotic risk birthing livestock and offspring may be to pregnant women